 • Mediator: A mediator is a neutral person who is trained in the area of parenting who can help a parent or both parents to find ways that can make the situation better within the family

 If you are going through a divorce or separation and want visitation rights with your child, it’s wise to hire a skilled family law attorney.
-It’s your bet at getting a positive outcome.
+It’s your best bet at getting a positive outcome.

 Former spouses must come to many decisions covering numerous issues when going through a divorce.
 With regards to the subject of child custody, divorces can get especially intense and emotional.
 It’s difficult for parents to relinquish their right to spend time with their child daily in their home, as well as during the holidays.
 For those who are going through a divorce, it’s critical that you secure a NYC child custody lawyer to represent you to ensure the best possible decisions occur regarding your asset division, children, and divorce proceedings.

 Under most circumstances, there are two components involving a child custody case, and they include legal and physical custody.
 When a parent has legal custody of a child, it’s their responsibility to make all important decisions for them until they reach adulthood.
 In the state of New York, when a parent has physical custody, this refers to a child’s primary residence or if there is a joint custody arrangement between parents.
 It’s possible for legal and physical custody to involve a sole or joint custody arrangement depending on the distinct context of each divorce case.

 It can be challenging for some parents to receive child custody orders if the former spouses are unable to agree with each other.
 In these situations, they’ll go before a judge to obtain a court order or undergo a mediation process.
 If there are situations of abuse occurring, or if either of the spouses has an interest in relocating, the child custody proceedings could become expensive and emotional immediately.